1591 Nagaoka, Shinto-mura,

 Kokeshi doll is a connection between people.
 It exists with the memory of warm feelings.

-Founder of Usaburo Kokeshi born in Shinto Village, Gunma Prefecture in 1918.
+Founder of Usaburo Kokeshi.
+Born in Shinto Village, Gunma Prefecture in 1917.

-After the war, after manufacturing crafts using artificial stones and metals, he started manufacturing kokeshi in 1950.
+After working with artificial stone and metal crafts, he began manufacturing kokeshi dolls in 1950.